Bee-Lab/BeelabTestBundle/Resources/doc/index.md

   Load fixtures simply with `$this->loadFixtures(['YourFixtureClassName', 'YourOtherFixtureClassName'])`.
 Dependencies are resolved (as long as you implement `DependentFixtureInterface`), so you don't need to explicitly load all your fixtures.

+* PHPCR fixtures load

+  Load fixtures simply with `$this->loadPhpcrFixtures(['YourFixtureClassName', 'YourOtherFixtureClassName'])`.
+Dependencies are resolved (as long as you implement `DependentFixtureInterface`), so you don't need to explicitly load all your fixtures.

 * Mail sent assertion

   Check how many mails has been sent with ``$this->assertMailSent(1)`` (or 2, 3, etc.).
 You need to call